librarianrafia/cv/index.md

 ## Continuing Education

+ `Feb 28th - April 15, 2022` <a href="https://prioritizingprivacy.org/"> Prioritizing Privacy Spring 2022 cohort</a>
+- Participant in Spring 2022 cohort of Prioritizing Privacy, a online professional development course focused on student privacy and academic library participation in learning analytics projects.

  `June 11-20, 2018`  <a href="http://dhinstitutes.org/">DHRI (Digital Humanities Research Institute) </a>
 - Participant in 2018 cohort of DHRI a ten-day residential workshop at held at The Graduate Center, CUNY to become become local [Community Leader.](http://archive.dhinstitutes.org/participants.html)